maidirepelle/weblogic-kubernetes-operator/kubernetes/charts/traefik/README.md

 curl -H 'host: traefik.example.com' http://${HOSTNAME}:30301/
 ```

-## Optionally Download Traefik Helm Chart Locally if Needed
+## Optionally Download Traefik Helm Chart Locally
-You can download Traefik helm chart and untar it to a local folder.
+You can download Traefik helm chart and untar it to a local folder if you want.
 ```
 $ helm fetch  stable/traefik --untar
 ```